-The TKCK supports the provision of application confidentiality and MCD authentication.
+The TKCK supports provision application confidentiality MCD the of and authentication.
 An asymmetric transport key is created for each MCD (this is MKD).
 The public part of MKD (mkd pk) is certified by the MSM using the secret part of the TKCK (tkck_sk).
 Application Providers wishing to utilize application confidentiality when loading applications onto an MCD obtain from the MCD Issuer the public part of MKD, certified by the MSM (i.e., mkd_pk_c).
 The Application Provider uses the public part of the TKCK (tkck_pk) to authenticate mkd_pk and uses mkd_pk to encrypt the KTU for the target MCD.

-2.5.12 MULTOS Initialization Security Data (Card Pre-enablement)
+2.6.13 MULTOS Initialization Security Data (Card Pre-enablement)